“Toxic masculinity” (sometimes called “harmful masculinity”) is often used as a catch-all term for the behaviors of men and masculine folks.

 In the United States, toxic masculinity is often reinforced by societal attitudes.
 A 2018 survey by the Pew Research Center, for example, found that respondents attributed protective behavior as a positive trait for men.
 Being nurturing or emotional, however, was seen as something negative.

-Toxic masculinity is often seen as being harmful to others, but men and masculine-identifying folks face real harms from it, too.
+Toxic masculinity is often seen as being harmful to others, but men and masculine-identifying folks face real harmful effects from it, too.

-While toxic masculinity definitely has effects on individuals, it can also have larger societal impacts.
+While toxic masculinity definitely has effects on individuals, it can also have larger societal effects.

-Here are just a few of these impacts.
+Here are just a few of them.
 Keep in mind that, while toxic masculinity plays a contributing role in these issues, it isn’t always the sole cause.

 Toxic masculinity ideology tends to treat cisgender women as sexual conquests, contributing to ongoing issues, like rape culture.